 Sort the table by your most important metric

 Click a column header to sort the data in the table by the metric that's most important to you.
-For example, if you're primarily interested in how well your AdWords account is helping you acquire new customers, click the New Users column in the Acquisition section of the Summary metric group.
+For example, if you're primarily interested in how well your Google Ads account is helping you acquire new customers, click the New Users column in the Acquisition section of the Summary metric group.